Followers

 AP Lit Group Novel Discussion: Pick a Random Plot Point! p.
 150-220

 Get into your groups.
 One at a time, starting alphabetically by first name, randomly turn to a page between p.
 150-220.
-Ask everyone else to turn there as well.
+Then ask everyone else to turn there as well.
 Take about 60 seconds to review your page.
 Read at least 1/2 of the page aloud to your group.
 Explain what is going on and what led up to this moment.
 Then describe its significance to the overall plot or protagonist.

 Then the next person finds a random page and things continue...